Probing the earliest phases in the formation of massive galaxies with simulated HST+JWST imaging data from Illustris: DATASET

 The left panel of Fig.~\ref{fig:fig_sample} shows the location in the star formation rate (SFR) vs$.$ stellar mass plane of all the progenitor galaxies at \mbox{$1<z<4$} in the \citetalias{2017MNRAS.468..207S} simulated images that have a M$_{\ast} > 10^{11}$ M$_{\odot}$ at $z=0$.
 These 2,994 progenitor galaxies shown in the left panel of Fig.~\ref{fig:fig_sample} represent 19\% of all galaxies located at $1<z<4$ in the images.
 This is equivalent to saying that 81\% of galaxies at $1<z<4$ in the images do not end up as a very massive galaxy at $z=0$.
 Out of that fraction of $1<z<4$ galaxies with a very massive descendant at $z=0$, our selected sample is composed of the 221 progenitor galaxies with M$_{\ast} > 10^{10}$ M$_{\odot}$ (represented by stars in Fig.~\ref{fig:fig_sample}, left panel).
 Among them, two of them appear simultaneously in two of the three mock ultra-deep fields with different orientations, and will be considered as independent galaxies in this work regarding the photometric analysis and the derivation of the SFHs.
-In fact, the initial selected sample from the images is composed of 248 galaxies, but only 221 (+ 2 repetitions) are kept until the final analysis (the rest are discarded due to problems when attempting to download the data from the simulation database or when measuring photometry for them, as explained in Section~\ref{subsec:phot}).
-These 248 galaxies in the initial sample of massive progenitors represent the 64\% of all M$_{\ast} > 10^{10}$ M$_{\odot}$ galaxies at $1<z<4$ in the images (388 galaxies), i.e., if we were to select all massive galaxies at $1<z<4$ in the images, only 64\% of them would actually become a M$_{\ast} > 10^{11}$ M$_{\odot}$ galaxy at $z=0$.
+In fact, the initial selected sample from the images is composed of 248 galaxies, but only 221 (+ 2 repetitions) are kept until the final analysis.
+These 248 galaxies in the initial sample of massive progenitors represent the 64\% of all \mbox{M$_{\ast} > 10^{10}$ M$_{\odot}$} galaxies at $1<z<4$ in the images (388 galaxies), i.e., if we were to select all massive galaxies at $1<z<4$ in the images, only 64\% of them would actually become a M$_{\ast} > 10^{11}$ M$_{\odot}$ galaxy at $z=0$.
 Interestingly, this percentage rises to 68\% and 85\% when the mass cutoff is set to $10^{10.1}$ and $10^{10.5}$ M$_{\odot}$, respectively.
+In these cases, the number of galaxies in the sample would decrease from 388 galaxies to 305 for the $10^{10.1}$ M$_{\odot}$ cut and to 123 for $10^{10.5}$ M$_{\odot}$.
 In Fig.~\ref{fig:fig_sample}, we also show the galaxy Main Sequence for Illustris galaxies, as determined by \cite{2015MNRAS.447.3548S}.

 The right panel of Fig.~\ref{fig:fig_sample} shows the $g-r$ color-stellar mass diagram for descendants at $z = 0$ of all galaxies at $1<z<4$ in the mock images of \citetalias{2017MNRAS.468..207S}.
 Only descendants with log(M$_{\ast}$/M$_{\odot}$)$\gtrsim 8.68$ are shown, for which integrated photometry data is available (5,498 galaxies).
 Since descendants at $z=0$ of galaxies in \citetalias{2017MNRAS.468..207S} mock images have been traced via the Illustris merger tree and do not appear in these survey images, the integrated photometry magnitudes used to build this diagram have been extracted from the \cite{2015MNRAS.447.2753T} synthetic individual galaxy images.
 But these mock galaxy images are only available for $z=0$ descendants with a minimum stellar mass of log(M$_{\ast}$/M$_{\odot}$)$\gtrsim 8.68$ ($\sim 63\%$ of all the 8,768 $z=0$ descendants of $1<z<4$ galaxies in the images).